A property SSAS pension is the flexible business tool that saves you tax, funds your business and allows you to control

 What are the costs involved with establishing a SSAS?

 The SSAS establishment process enables us to understand your current circumstances, and helps us work with you on your investment strategy for your fund, as well as establishing efficient trustees.
-There is a flat fee of £3000 + VAT which is paid by your pension.
+There is an initial flat fee which is paid by your pension.

 Independent SSAS Trustees also administer the pension scheme, and ensure that it complies with HMRC regulations.
 The cost varies dependent on your circumstances, but starts from £600 + VAT per annum.
 Our aim is to always place you with the most cost effective Trustees, and once we understand your circumstances and plans, we can provide you with an accurate fixed cost before you decide whether or not to continue.

 Free, simple, SSAS advice

 Are you interested in investing your pension in business or property?
 Do you have questions about how you can do this?
 If so click the button below to book your FREE, 15 minute, no obligation SSAS pension review.

 One of our experienced SSAS Advisors will call you at a time that is convenient for you to offer Property SSAS Pension Advice and walk you through how pensions can be used to invest in property or business at any age.